Windsor Castle is the oldest and largest occupied castle in the world.

 The last stop for the day is yet another town called Bath.
 In Bath, you will visit Bath Abbey and romantic Pulteney Bridge over the river Avon.

-The Changing of Guard takes place in the morning from 10.30 am to 11.30 am.
-The guards march back to Windsor Castle from Victoria Barracks.
+The Ceremony takes place in the morning from 10.30 am to 11.30 am, wherein the guards march back to Windsor Castle from Victoria Barracks.

 This ceremony takes place in the lower ward of the Castle, outside the Guard Room.